The Bluetooth API provides connectivity between Bluetooth enabled devices.

 Qt Bluetooth supports Bluetooth Low Energy development for client/central role use cases.
 Further details can be found in the Bluetooth Low Energy Overview section.

-A new addition in this Qt Bluetooth 5.7 release covers support for Bluetooth Low Energy applications performing the peripheral/server role.
-This new API is a Technology Preview.
+A new addition since the Qt Bluetooth 5.7 release covers support for Bluetooth Low Energy applications performing the peripheral/server role.
+This new API remains in Technology Preview.

 To use the C++ library in your application, add the following configuration option to your